Ubiatar/hapi-multi-rate-limit/README.md

 - `x-ratelimit-userlimit`: Will equal `userLimit`
 - `x-ratelimit-userremaining`: Remaining number of requests user has this period
 - `x-ratelimit-userreset`: Time (in milliseconds) until reset of `userLimit` period
+- `x-ratelimit-userpathlimit-seconds`: Will equal `userPathLimitSeconds`
+- `x-ratelimit-userpathremaining-seconds`: Remaining number of requests user has this period for this path
+- `x-ratelimit-userpathreset-seconds`: Time (in milliseconds) until reset of `userPathLimitSeconds` period
+- `x-ratelimit-userpathlimit-minutes`: Will equal `userPathLimitMinutes`
+- `x-ratelimit-userpathremaining-minutes`: Remaining number of requests user has this period for this path
+- `x-ratelimit-userpathreset-minutes`: Time (in milliseconds) until reset of `userPathLimitMinutes` period
+- `x-ratelimit-userpathlimit-hours`: Will equal `userPathLimitHours`
+- `x-ratelimit-userpathremaining-hours`: Remaining number of requests user has this period for this path
+- `x-ratelimit-userpathreset-hours`: Time (in milliseconds) until reset of `userPathLimitHours` period
-- `x-ratelimit-userpathlimit`: Will equal `userPathLimit`
+- `x-ratelimit-userpathlimit-days`: Will equal `userPathLimitDays`
-- `x-ratelimit-userpathremaining`: Remaining number of requests user has this period for this path
+- `x-ratelimit-userpathremaining-days`: Remaining number of requests user has this period for this path
-- `x-ratelimit-userpathreset`: Time (in milliseconds) until reset of `userPathLimit` period
+- `x-ratelimit-userpathreset-days`: Time (in milliseconds) until reset of `userPathLimitDays` period

 ## Per-route settings